clarete/forbiddenfruit/README.md

 ## Compatibility

-Forbbiden Fruit is tested on CPython 3.7-3.13.
+Forbidden Fruit is tested on CPython 3.7-3.13.

 Since Forbidden Fruit is fundamentally dependent on the C API, this library won't work on other python implementations, such